adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | Beneath the springing grass, and very deep
 | They three do lie, where never mornings rise
-| To ope the portals of their dazed eyes,
+| To ope the portals of their dazèd eyes,
 | Nor ever mortal footstep breaks their sleep,

 | And near beside lies Arthur, even he